jonasa64/backendTestAccutics/README.md

 ## How to get Some data into database

-There is provided factories for campaigns and inputs.
-To get some fake data in to the database.
-To get the you need to run the following commands also make sure you have created a database.
+There are some factories for campaigns and inputs.
+To get some fake data into the database.
+To get it you need to run the following commands and also make sure you have created a database.

 -   php artisan migrate (creates all the database tables)
 -   php artisan db:seed (seeds the database tables with fake data)

 ## Tests

-There are made some test for the create campaign endpoint and get all campaigns.
+There are some tests for the create campaign endpoint and get all campaigns.
 To run the test use the following command php artisan test.

 ## Api endpoints